WICG/trust-token-api/README.md

 This small change opens up a new application for Privacy Passes: embedding small amounts of information along with the token and RR.
 This increases the rate of cross-site information transfer somewhat, but introduces some new use-cases for private state tokens.

-Once the metadata has been passed along to the redemption request, the issuer can include the value in some form in the RR for downstream partneres to read.
+Once the metadata has been passed along to the redemption request, the issuer can include the value in some form in the RR for downstream partners to read.

 #### Extension: Public Metadata